mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <br>

-Hmm, it doesn't seem to look very similar, and I'm also seeing null values - NYC has no wind speed data.
-I can make a note to ask my data engineers about that later.
+It doesn't seem to look very similar, and there's also some null values - NYC has no wind speed data.
+We can make a note to ask my data engineers about that later.
 For now, let's focus on the orders table of data and see what else we can glean.

 Let's look at truck performance across all cities.
 To do that, we'll measure performance by total sales, or 'Order Total' field.
 Drag out the 'Order Total' field onto the columns shelf.
 Then, click and drag 'Truck Name' to the rows shelf.
 Rename the sheet 'Food Truck Performance by Total Revenue'.